The countdown has begun and in JUST 50 days, our decimal coinage will celebrate its 50th anniversary!

 This unique pair of 50p coins includes Jersey and Guernsey’s first year of issue designs 50ps from 1969 – re-issued with the 2019 year date!

 There are currently 21 different definitive 50p coin designs to be found in your daily change.
-Your mission is to collect all of them before the anniversary on the 14th October.
+Your mission is to collect all of them from your change.

 Definitive 50p coins